7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 1. Understand it, by asking questions and researching how something works - an activity to acquire knowledge
-	- Knowing alot - Or rephrase that to think in a manner that is set of continual future pattern of trying to understand a concept
+	- Knowing a lot - Or rephrase that to think in a manner that is set of continual future pattern of trying to understand a concept
-	- Subverting the system - Repurposing a system, to think of it as subversion leads to non-empcompassing understanding - to repurpose requires understanding of the actuallities of the system's intended and unintended occur actualities when interacted with.
+	- Subverting the system - Re-purposing a system, to think of it as subversion leads to non-encompassing understanding - to re-purpose requires understanding of the actualities of the system's intended and unintended occur actualities when interacted with.
 1. Patience and Focus
 	- the Pomodoro Method is evil - **DO NOT TAKE BREAKS EVERY 25 minutes**
 		- Push to hour, remembering to exercise 15% Learning Uptake and posture health - sitting is bad.
-	- If you have neither do it or something for fun or make it more fun with other through social or following allow with a streamer, class, course, youtube, etc
+	- If you have neither do it or something for fun or make it more fun with other through social or following allow with a streamer, class, course, Youtube, etc
-	- and becuase you enjoy it - both patience and focus are hard earnt qualities to fight for everyday
+	- and because you enjoy it - both patience and focus are hard earnt qualities to fight for everyday
 	- Remove distractions, habits that create distraction
 3. Organisation and Mental logistics and the Tao of testing
 	- Be methodically and scientific - measure twice cut once
 	- If your data is a mess how are you going to connect that data to find the way
-	- If you have the infrastructure to replicate the target, you do not get into the Schrödinger's Hack of whether interaction (successful, erroreous, destructive) or lack of interaction, **which may then affect later interactions thereby failing yourself by not be organised and methodical**
+	- If you have the infrastructure to replicate the target, you do not get into the Schrödinger's Hack of whether interaction (successful, erroneous, destructive) or lack of interaction, **which may then affect later interactions thereby failing yourself by not be organised and methodical**
-4. Creativity in connecting data to be combined into doing - an activity to seperate the useful information and connecting it together
+4. Creativity in connecting data to be combined into doing - an activity to separate the useful information and connecting it together
 5. Tool are extensions of **your** [[Question-Based-Hacking-Methodology]] (you have to make and practice and revise **your capabilities**)